 The Group Charter for Business Ethics states that the Toyoda Gosei Group will conduct business activities with a spirit of "fair and free competition" (compliance with antitrust and competition laws).
-We have formulated the Codes of Conduct for Antitrust Law Compliance as guidelines to be followed by our employees, and are working to ensure thorough compliance by employees through training and educational activities.
-Antitrust law compliance manuals based on the laws of each country are prepared for the regions where Group companies are located, and initiatives are made to prevent anticompetitive acts globally.
+We have formulated the Codes of Conduct for Antitrust Law Compliance as guidelines to be followed by our employees, and are working to ensure thorough formulated Global Anti-Bribery Guidelines as a common guide for global activities, and are making Group-wide efforts to prevent bribery, accounting fraud, and other forms of corruption.
+Education is provided to employees through level-specific training and training for Group companies doing business in regions where there is high risk to prevent corruption.